rom1212/eng-notes/kubernetes/custom-resources-CRD-AA.md

   * kubectl apply -h:
     * Apply a configuration to a resource by filename or stdin.
 The resource name must be specified.
     * Here it is using "resource" as "object"
+    * However, the comment is right for this:
+      * "save-config: If true, the configuration of current object will be saved in its annotation.
+Otherwise, the annotation will be unchanged.
+This flag is useful when you want to perform kubectl apply on this object in the future."

 ## AA - Agregated API